Mongolia and ADB

-To date, ADB has committed 341 public sector loans, grants, and technical assistance totaling $3.6 billion to Mongolia.
-Cumulative loan and grant disbursements to Mongolia amount to $2.65 billion.
+To date, ADB has committed 357 public sector loans, grants, and technical assistance totaling $3.7 billion to Mongolia.
+Cumulative loan and grant disbursements to Mongolia amount to $2.91 billion.
 These were financed by regular and concessional ordinary capital resources, the Asian Development Fund, and other special funds.
-ADB’s ongoing sovereign portfolio in Mongolia includes 43 loans and 1 grant worth $1.4 billion.
-For 2021, ADB committed $211.16 million to Mongolia’s COVID-19 pandemic response, supporting vaccine procurement, strengthening health care systems, and bolstering social welfare support.
+ADB’s ongoing sovereign portfolio in Mongolia includes 40 loans worth $1.37 billion.

 Number of Shares Held

 40,710 (0.31% of total membership, 0.47% of total regional membership)

 * United States dollar figures are valued at rate as of 31 December 2022.

 ADB Director: Noor Ahmed (Pakistan)